On this Page:

 VR Lab Waiver

-We ask that all visitors sign a waiver form before using the VR Lab agreeing to the terms as follows:
+We ask that all visitors sign the VR Lab Waiver form before using the VR Lab.
+By signing the VR Lab Waiver you are agreeing to the terms as follows:

 - I am 18 years of age or older.